-Q-Seums: Inspiring Questions through Artifacts is a project that will serve all 950 students at Owl Creek through lesson enrichment tools and hands-on experiences.
+Teacher Project Description: This project will serve all 950 students at Owl Creek through lesson enrichment tools and hands-on experiences.
 The project encourages inquiry by providing access to physical artifacts, resources, and historical objects to inspect and handle along with quality nonfiction text.

 Award Amount: $6,436.57

-Roadrunner’s L.I.F.E Club (Learning Incredible Skills for Everything) will serve approximately 159 students in the 3rd and 4th grade at Asbell Elementary.
+Teacher Project Description: This project will serve approximately 159 students in the 3rd and 4th grade at Asbell Elementary.
 The project will provide unique and engaging life opportunities through clubs that they would not otherwise receive.
-There will be seven clubs implemented that the students will rotate thorough according to their interests - cooking, economics, sewing, building engineering, blogging/yearbook, culture, and community service.
+There will be seven clubs implemented that the students will rotate through according to their interests - cooking, economics, sewing, building engineering, blogging/yearbook, culture, and community service.

 Award Amount: $7,409